Hyurl/hyurl.github.io/cool-node/Docs/GettingStarted.md

 Configurations might have been changed in new versions to add more settings, so you can also check what has been modified in `config.js`, and add them to you own file in the project.

+This documentation may also be updated along with new versions, so occasionally re-visit this website is also very recommended.

 Isn't that simple?
 Alright, let's dive into the real depth of building your website.